matthigger/gradescope_auto_py/README.md

 ## Method

-1. associate point values to `assert` statements in a blank copy of assignment
+1. Associate point values to some `assert` statements in a blank copy of assignment
-   1. we call these "assert-for-points"
+   1. Let us call these "assert-for-points"
-2. students leave these assert-for-points unmodified as they write software in the assignment
-3. gradescope automatically gives points for passing assert-for-points in submitted code
+2. Gradescope automatically gives points for passing assert-for-points

 ## Usage